7 Free Things to Do in Byron Bay

 1. Watch the sunrise from Cape Byron Lighthouse

 Be one of the first in Australia to watch the sunrise – there really is no better way to start the day in Byron Bay.
 Walk from the Wategos car park up to the iconic Cape Byron Lighthouse for breathtaking panoramic views of the Pacific Ocean and Byron Bay.
 As the sun rises over the water, you might be lucky enough to spot dolphins playing in the day’s first light.
+Do the Cape Byron Lighthouse walking track.

 2. Wander through the Byron Bay Markets